-- (1)A corresponding registrable offender must comply with continue to the reporting obligations imposed by this Part until he or she would not be required, if he or she were in a jurisdiction, foreign to report the to corresponding registrar of that foreign jurisdiction. - (2) For the purposes of this section, if а registrable offender corresponding is а corresponding registrable offender under the laws of more than one jurisdiction, the period for which he or she must continue to comply with the reporting obligations imposed by this Part is the longest period for which he or she would be required to report to the corresponding registrar of a foreign jurisdiction.
+- (1) A corresponding registrable offender must comply with continue to the reporting obligations imposed by this Part until he or she would not be required, if he or she were in a jurisdiction, foreign to report corresponding registrar of that foreign jurisdiction. - (2) the purposes of this section, corresponding registrable offender a corresponding registrable offender under the laws of more than one jurisdiction, the period for which he or she must continue to comply with the reporting obligations imposed by this Part is the longest period for which he or she would be required to report to the corresponding registrar of a foreign jurisdiction.